Survival kit: Get me home kit

 Some survivalists also recommend keeping a get me home kit in the car and/or at work.
 This is a kit to enable a person to get back home from work in an emergency where all transport cars and public transport have broken down.
 It is designed around personal circumstances where, for example, a walk of 25 kilometres might be required from work to home.
 The get me home kit can include, for example, enough water to get home, suitable walking shoes, a map (not electronic), enough food for 12 hours, clothing for adverse weather, etc.

-Go-kit
+Go-bag

-The term go-kit / go-pack is popular in the amateur radio service, especially in the Amateur Radio Emergency Service (ARES) and Radio Amateur Civil Emergency Service (RACES) communities, and describes a combination personal bug-out bag and portable amateur radio station.
+The term go-kit / go-bags is popular in the amateur radio service, especially in the Amateur Radio Emergency Service (ARES) and Radio Amateur Civil Emergency Service (RACES) communities, and describes a combination personal bug-out bag and portable amateur radio station.
 A personal go-kit generally takes some combination of units: a "one-day" (or "24 hour") kit, a "three day" (or "72 hour") kit that adds additional supplies, or a "one week kit" that adds yet additional personal items to the three-day kit.
 Any or all supports deploying the operator plus his or her privately owned self-contained radio communications setup.